wangliang1989/sacio_Fortran/README.md

 ## License

-Copyright  2015  Liang Wang & Dongdong Tian
+Copyright  2015 Liang Wang @ Guilin University of Technology, Dongdong Tian @ USTC

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.